FrankRowlinson/FrankRowlinson/README.md

 - 🙋‍ Hi, I’m @FrankRowlinson
-- 🥑 I’m currently learning Python and related topics (SQL, Django, Docker, Git) :^)
+- 🥑 I’m currently learning topics: Django, Docker, Git :^)
 - 🐋 [@Highlighted](https://t.me/Highlighted) is my personal telegram account.
 Use it to contact me day and night
 - 🚩 Since it's my personal git account here you will see all projects that I used to work / working on while learning.
 None of this code is in production